British Colonial Papers, c17th and c18th.

 Proceedings and debates of the British parliaments respecting North America (6 vols): Hathi Trust.

-A useful bibliographic volume, though the documents are now to be found at the National Archives in Kew, rather than the P.R.O.
+A useful bibliographic volume, though the documents are now to be found at the National Archives in Kew, rather than the P.R.O., is:

 List of reports and representations of the Plantation councils, 1660-1674, the Lords of trade, 1675-1696, and the Board of trade, 1696-1782, in the public record office: Internet Archive; Library of Congress.